 by Mary Kasulaitis

 Ramón Ahumada was born in Batuc in the Altar District of Sonora in 1868, the son of Jose Ahumada.
 His uncle, Jose Vega, was mayordomo on the Arivaca Ranch in its earliest years.
+That was when it was called Las Ruinas Ranch and was owned by Noah W Bernard and John Bogan.
 Vega brought Ramón to Arivaca when he was just a young boy, and raised him to follow in his footsteps.
 Ramon became mayordomo before he was 21 years old.
-When the Arivaca Land and Cattle Company was incorporated in 1909 by Noah C. Bernard, John Bogan, George Pusch, John Zellweger and Ramón Ahumada, the principals were blessed with business savvy, personality, ambition, and in the case of Ahumada, the ability to manage cattle on a large scale.
+When the Arivaca Land and Cattle Company was incorporated by Noah C. Bernard, John Bogan, George Pusch, John Zellweger and Ramón Ahumada, the principals were blessed with business savvy, personality, ambition, and in the case of Ahumada, the ability to manage cattle on a large scale.
 Thus the company was able to expand until it was one of the biggest operations in Southern Arizona.

 In those days there were few fences and cattle roamed at will.
 As Phil Clarke said, “Cattle roamed from hell to breakfast before barbed wire came into general use.
 The cattle were wild and so were the cowboys.”
 The annual roundup was a community affair in which all the ranchers and cowboys gathered the cattle, separated and branded the calves.
 According to an extensive article in the Arizona Cattlelog, Ramón was frequently chosen to boss these roundups, because of his ability to manage cattle and men as well.
 “Sometimes as many as 5,000 cattle would be sorted in one day, with a crew of from 70 to 80 men.
 Ahumada would break his crew down into four wagons, assigning one group to work certain valleys of the Baboquivari foothills, another towards the east in the Atascosas, and so on, covering an up-country sweep 40 miles wide over countless hills, arroyos, flats and mountains.
 As the sorted and gathered bunches were driven in to the day’s campsite, the confusion to almost everybody would seem complete.
 But as the sun went down, order would gradually emerge, the calves being driven off in one direction, various bunches of 2 and 3-year old steers being merged into one driving herd, the mother cows, minus their calves, trailing off for their more familiar ranges, and other bunches going off under a little guidance from the cowboys to just where their owners wanted them.
 Old-timers still marvel at Ahumada’s timing….
 Ahumada had a knack for handling men, assigning jobs to the various owners and cowboys alike with such courteous tact that they seldom realized they were being ‘bossed.'”
 Phil Clarke, who, along with Jack McVey, Luis Romero and probably many others, looked upon Ramón as his mentor, said that “Ramón was a genius at organization.
 Every man was assigned to a job, which included roping, branding, cutting out the strays, wrangling the remuda and collecting the beef herd.
 It looked like all dust and confusion, but Ramón’s men got the job done.”